Alternative for Sweden

-Alternative for Sweden (Alternativ för Sverige, AfS) is a far-right political party in Sweden.
+Alternative for Sweden (Alternativ för Sverige, AFS) is a far-right political party in Sweden.
 It was founded in March 2018 by Gustav Kasselstrand and William Hahne, along with other members of the Sweden Democratic Youth, who were collectively expelled from the Sweden Democrats in 2015.
-It advocates the forced remigration of immigrants and Sweden's withdrawal from the European Union.
+The party's most prominent issue is return migration, advocating for the forced remigration of immigrants to their countries of origin, alongside Sweden's withdrawal from the European Union.

-AfS ran in the general elections of 2018 and 2022, but failed to enter the Riksdag.
-With 0.26% of the vote, AfS is the second largest party without representation in the Riksdag.
+AFS ran in the general elections of 2018, 2022, and 2026, but has thus far failed to enter the Riksdag.
+With 0.26% of the vote, AFS was in 2022 the second largest party without representation in the Riksdag.
 In the 2019 European Parliament election in Sweden, the party ran on an anti-EU platform, receiving 0.46% of the vote.
-In November 2020, AfS announced its intention to run in the 2021 election to the Church of Sweden council.
+In November 2020, AFS announced its intention to run in the 2021 election to the Church of Sweden council.
 It won 1.26% of the votes, giving it three seats in the Church council.
+In 2025, AFS lost its three seats despite winning 1.64% of the vote this time, due to a newly introduced 2% threshold.